 Articles

-Don't cry for Argentina Posted over 9 years ago
+Don't cry for Argentina Posted about 10 years ago

 “All we lacked was knowing how to win it,” said a desperately disappointed Argentina coach Daniel Hourcade after watching his side came agonisingly close to their first Rugby Championship victory over South Africa in Salta last Saturday.